brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 #initTextEditor: iA Writer
 ---

 **Update from the future**: I have considerably updated this 2022 post because I later made significant changes to the methods described in the **original** version of this post.
 In essence, I have taken [three](/posts/2022/09/new-way-lqips-hugo-0-104-0/) [other](/posts/2023/04/better-code-image-processing-hugo/) [posts](/posts/2023/05/better-code-image-processing-hugo-render-hook-edition/) from later, imported their best information while (I hope) improving it, and put it here so it'll all be in one package --- which, so past analytics have told me, consistently gets a major percentage of the site's visits.
 I've also noted in those three posts that the good stuff is now here.
+Finally, based on a helpful suggestion from a reader, I have slightly changed the code for creating image placeholders (more about that in the appropriate place, below).
 {.box}

 If you use any images on your website, you probably know how important it is to make them fully *responsive* and as *optimized* as possible so they provide an optimal user experience, regardless of screen size or connectivity.
 Fortunately, the [Hugo](https://gohugo.io) [static site generator](https://github.com/myles/awesome-static-generators) (SSG) comes with many impressive [image processing capabilities](https://gohugo.io/content-management/image-processing/) which can help you automate this to an amazing degree.
 Hugo can resize images of all sizes, convert them to multiple different formats, and perform many more image processing feats --- all much more quickly than can any other SSG.